 - Credit History

-Not all the time, unless the applicant is a heavy marijuana smoker or a tobacco user.
-In the past, life insurance companies would approve marijuana users in a “Tobacco” rate class.
+Unless the applicant is a heavy marijuana smoker or a tobacco user, not all the time, life insurance companies will approve marijuana users in a “Tobacco” rate class in the past.
 Marijuana was a form of smoking like cigarettes or cigars.
 Even though this was a common practice in the past years, underwriting has drastically changed.

-Many companies will classify a marijuana user as a non-smoker as long as they do not also use tobacco.
-Some companies will still place marijuana smokers in a tobacco class.
+Many companies will classify a marijuana user as a non-smoker if they do not use tobacco.
+However, some companies will still place marijuana smokers in a tobacco class.
 A tobacco class could raise your premiums by over 300%.
-This is why you must apply with the correct insurer.

 The two main types of life insurance will be permanent and term life insurance plan designs.
-Permanent life insurance would be universal life and whole life.
-Whole life insurance will not be cost-effective and many life insurance companies have dropped it from their product line.
+Permanent life insurance would be universal life and Whole life.
+However, Whole life insurance will not be cost-effective, and many life insurance companies have dropped it from their product line.

 The life insurance companies use statistics to help calculate what they need to charge for life insurance.
-The statistics indicate that many people will outlive their policy and a death claim will not have to be paid out.
+For example, the statistics indicate that many people will outlive their policy, and a death claim will not have to be paid out.

 Many people buy too short of a term period and easily live far beyond the term period of their policy.
 This is why term life insurance can be so inexpensive to buy.
-You should compare universal life insurance rates if you want to have a policy that will last the rest of your life.
-You can also combine term and universal life to build the perfect life insurance package.
+However, you should compare universal life insurance rates if you want to have a policy that will last the rest of your life.
+You can also combine term and universal life with building the perfect life insurance package.

 Here is a list of some of the best life insurance companies for marijuana users.
-The exact company for you will depend on a quick medical pre-screen performed by your agent such as us.
+The same company for you will depend on a quick medical pre-screen performed by your agent such as us.
 Only an experienced insurance agent can zero in on the best company for you specifically.
-We work with over 40 of the top life insurance companies in America and the quoting rates can fluctuate from year to year.
+We work with over 40 of America’s top life insurance companies, and the quoting rates can fluctuate from year to year.

-MetLife – The New York giant, MetLife, will come back with a Super Preferred Non-Smoker rate if you smoke less than 1 week.
-(If you exceed the specified limit of smoking Pot, your rates would convert to smoker’s rates.
+MetLife – The New York giant, MetLife, will return with a Super Preferred Non-Smoker rate if you smoke less than one week.
+(If you exceed the specified limit of the smoking Pot, your rates will convert to the smoker’s rates.
 This could easily double or triple your life insurance premiums.)

-Transamerica – Transamerica will normally come back with a smoker’s rate which is a common underwriting decision, however, they offer Preferred Smoker rates if you don’t smoke marijuana regularly.
+Transamerica – Transamerica will generally come back with a smoker’s rate, a joint underwriting decision; however, they offer Preferred Smoker rates if you don’t smoke marijuana regularly.